nishantabraham/circular-economy-graph/README.md

 The Flask webpage is just a skeleton structure with limited features, built to understand how the concept works.

+The CE-graph zip file in the source code link, when unzipped contains a sub-folder, Additional References.
+This contains the demo video and methodology files.

 # Usage

-Unzip the CE-graph file to a folder.
+Unzip the CE-graph zip file to a folder.
 Then:

 cd CE-graph